-More broadly, any of the international or national reform initiatives or the increased regulatory scrutiny of benchmarks generally could increase the costs and risks of administering or otherwise participating in the setting of a "benchmark" and complying with any applicable regulations or requirements.
-Such factors may have the following effects on certain benchmarks: (i) discourage market participants from continuing to administer or contribute to benchmarks; (ii) trigger changes in the rules or methodologies used in the benchmarks; or (iii) lead to the disappearance of the benchmarks.
-This could result in, amongst other things, (i) the substitution of replacement rates for such benchmark(s), (ii) adjustments to the terms of the relevant Notes, (iii) early redemption of the relevant Notes, and/or (iv) other consequences for Notes linked to any such benchmarks.
-Any of the above changes or any other consequential changes as a result of international or national reforms or other initiatives or investigations could have a material adverse effect on the value of and return on any Notes linked to or referencing a "benchmark" and could result in the occurrence of an Administrator/Benchmark Event.
+Such factors may have (without limitation) the following effects on certain "benchmarks": (i) discouraging market participants from continuing to administer or contribute to the "benchmark"; (ii) triggering changes in the rules or methodologies used in the "benchmark"; or (iii) leading to the disappearance of the "benchmark".
+Any of the above changes or any other consequential changes as a result of international or national reforms or other initiatives or investigations could have a material adverse effect on the value of and return on any Notes linked to.
+Referencing, or otherwise dependent (in whole or in part) upon a "benchmark".